 - High-Performance Liquid Chromatography (HPLC): The instrument detects very small amounts of solvents and separates a wide variety of chemical mixtures.
-Its parts include a pump, an injector, column, detector, and computer analyzer.
+Its parts include a pump, an injector, a column, a detector, and a computer analyzer.

-- Gas Chromatography (GC): Is an instrument used to measure the mole of substances in a liquid sample or parts per billion concentration in a gaseous sample.
+- Gas Chromatography (GC): This is an instrument used to measure the mole of substances in a liquid sample or parts per billion concentration in a gaseous sample.
 Its parts include the gas section, sample injector, column, and detector.

 - Microplate equipment: This is a laboratory instrument used to measure chemical, biological or physical reactions, properties, and analytes within the well of a microplate.
 A microplate consists of small wells in which separated reactions take place.